Beat Tag | Free Music Lesson Plan (Meter & Time Signature Game)

 Big Idea

-Get the wiggles out while mastering meter!
-This free, no-prep game is so active and fun that your students will beg to play it again.
+Students learn 3/4 and 4/4 time with a no-prep musical tag game that is so active and fun your students will beg to play it again!

 Grade Level: 2-5